bancorprotocol/docs/user-guides/token-integration/how-to-upgrade-a-liquidity-pool-converter.md

 ## Step 1 - Transfer Converter Ownership

-First step is to transfer the converter ownership to the BancorConverterUpgrader smart contract.
+First step is to transfer the converter ownership to the ConverterUpgrader smart contract.
 This will then allow you to execute the entire upgrade process with a single transaction.

 1. Go to mycrypto.com \(always use a trusted endpoint to execute transactions\)
 2. Click “Contracts” in the top navigation menu![pic\_3.png](https://support.bancor.network/hc/article_attachments/360006541400/pic_3.png)